Edmund Pevensie: The Lion, the Witch and the Wardrobe

 In The Lion, the Witch and the Wardrobe, Edmund is one of the main characters, and the character who develops the most over the course of story.

 It is implied in the book that Edmund started life as a likeable person, but then changed for the worse and became spiteful after starting at a new school.

 Edmund makes unjust and hurtful comments to Lucy when she first finds the entrance to Narnia through the wardrobe, and is the second of the Pevensie children to go to Narnia, after following Lucy to mock her during a game of hide and seek.

-He walks some distance into the forest, convinced that he will find Lucy, but instead he meets the White Witch (who introduces herself as the Queen of Narnia) and eats some enchanted Turkish delight, which causes an addiction in the person who eats it.
-As a result, he promises the Witch that he will bring his siblings to her castle, not knowing that she intends to kill them all to prevent the fulfillment of a Narnian prophecy - she had promised to make him a Prince and heir to her throne if he brought his siblings into Narnia.
-Lucy did mention the White Witch in a subsequent conversation and Edmund realised that the witch was none other than the "Queen of Narnia", but the magic of the Turkish Delight was so strong that he was still determined to go back to her for more.
+He walks some distance into the forest, convinced that he will find Lucy, but instead he meets the White Witch (who introduces herself as the Queen of Narnia) and eats some enchanted Turkish delight, and receives promises from the “Queen” that she will make him a prince and that he will eventually reign Narnia as king.
+As a result, he promises the Witch that he will bring his siblings to her castle, not knowing that she intends to kill them all to prevent the fulfillment of a Narnian prophecy.
+He then realises from Lucy’s description during conversation that he has in fact made friends with a dangerous witch, but keeps his meeting with the Witch secret and remains determined to taste more Turkish Delight, as well as remembering the Witch’s “pledges” to make him a prince.

-Upon returning, he denies having been in Narnia, not wishing to admit that Lucy's story had been true.
-When Lucy tells the older siblings that they went to Narnia and told Edmund to tell them too, Edmund betrays Lucy and tells them that Lucy was making Narnia up.

-It is when all four of the Pevensie children later go through the wardrobe that he lets slip that he has been in Narnia before.
-He and the other three children are taken under protection of Mr and Mrs Beaver, but while the others are having an in-depth conversation about the arrival of Aslan, Edmund sneaks away to the White Witch's castle, where he expects to be made a prince and later a king.
+Upon returning, he denies having been in Narnia, not wishing to admit that Lucy's story is true.
+When they all enter Narnia, the children are taken under protection of Mr and Mrs Beaver, but while the others are having an in-depth conversation about the arrival of Aslan, Edmund sneaks away to the White Witch's castle, where he expects to be made a prince and later a king.